jotavare/minishell/README.md

 - [ ] Display a **prompt** when waiting for a new command.
 - [ ] Have a working **history**.
 - [ ] Search and launch the right executable (based on the **PATH** variable or using a **relative** or an **absolute path**).
-- [ ] Not use more than one **global variable**.
+- [ ] Do not use more than one **global variable**.
 Think about it.
 You will have to explain its purpose.
 - [ ] Not interpret unclosed quotes or special characters which are not required by the subject `\` or `;`.
 - [ ] Handle `’` (single quote).
-> Should prevent the shell from interpreting the meta-characters in the quoted sequence.
+> This should prevent the shell from interpreting the meta-characters in the quoted sequence.
 - [ ] Handle `"` (double quote).
-> Should prevent the shell from interpreting the meta-characters in the quoted sequence except for `$`.
+> This should prevent the shell from interpreting the meta-characters in the quoted sequence except for `$`.

 #### REDIRECTIONS
 - [ ] `>` should redirect output.